Princess Shova Shahi of Nepal

-Princess Shova Shahi of Nepal or Shova Rajya Lakshmi Devi (born January 17, 1949) is a former princess of Nepal.
-She is the youngest daughter of the late King Mahendra of Nepal.
-She is the only remaining daughter of King Mahendra; her older sisters Princess Shanti and Princess Sharada were murdered in the Royal massacre of Nepal along with The His Majesty King Birendra Bir Bikram Shah Dev and his family.
+Princess Shova Shahi of Nepal or Shova Rajya Lakshmi Devi (born 17 January 1949) is a Princess of Nepal as the youngest daughter of King Mahendra of Nepal.
+She is the only surviving daughter of King Mahendra: her older sisters Princess Shanti and Princess Sharada were murdered during the Nepalese royal massacre along with King Birendra Bir Bikram Shah Dev and his family.

-The name Shobha/Shova means "Grace" and "Splendor".
+The name Shobha/Shova means "grace" or "splendor".

 Life

 Princess Shova was born in Kathmandu, the fifth child and youngest daughter of King Mahendra and his first wife, Crown Princess Indra.

 She was educated at the Loreto Convent, Darjeeling.

 In 1970, she married Kumar Mohan Bahadur Shahi, a descendant of the ruling families of Rukumkot, Jumla and Jajarkot.
+He is a former national Badminton player of Nepal.

-On June 1, 2001, ten members of the Nepalese royal family were murdered, reportedly by the Crown Prince Dipendra.
-Dipendra first shot King Birendra.
-The wounded king wanted to pick up the weapon that the Crown Prince had left behind and shoot his own son, in an attempt to stop the massacre, but the king was stopped by Princess Shova.
-Shova must have thought that this was the only weapon in the Crown Prince's possession.
+On June 1, 2001, ten members of the Nepalese royal family were murdered, reportedly by an unknown murderer.
+The murderer first shot King Birendra.
+The wounded king wanted to pick up the weapon that the murderer had left behind, in an attempt to stop the massacre, but the king was stopped.
 She pulled out the magazine.
-However, the Crown Prince had several other weapons in his possession.
-The massacre resulted in the deaths of ten royals (including the Crown Prince, who committed suicide).
-Princess Shova Shahi herself was wounded but survived.
+However, the murderer had several other weapons in his possession.
+The massacre resulted in the deaths of ten royals including the Crown Prince.
+Princess Shova was wounded but survived.

 In 2008, the monarchy in Nepal was abolished.
 Today, Shova and her brother, the former king Gyanendra, are the only remaining children of King Mahendra.